Skip to main content

 Melissa Sue / Shutterstock

 In the wild, the natural movement of cats through the brush, climbing trees, or walking over uneven terrain helps keep nails sharp and trimmed.
-Cat claws grow continuously, so cats need to wear away the old outer shell to keep claws healthy and, more importantly, sharp.
+Cat claws grow continuously, so kitties need to wear away the old outer shell to keep claws healthy and, more importantly, sharp.

 House cats live a life of leisure, causing them to lose some of their ability to wear down old claw material.
 Your cat will develop an instinctual drive to scratch at things to help renew claws.
 They’ll use anything near them, including your nice couch.
 Scratching is also a way to release excess energy or to alleviate boredom.
 House cats may be missing the engagement and interest of their outdoor counterparts, and that boredom makes your furniture the perfect target.